What Is the Time Limit for Challenging the Validity of a Revocable Trust in Minnesota?

 Trust Code Provisions on the Time Limit for Challenging a Revocable Trust

 Section 501C.0605 of the Minnesota Statutes contains the new provisions relating to the time limit for contesting a revocable trust.
 The law sets the time limit for contesting the validity of a revocable trust at three years after the settlor’s death.
-This provision makes that time limit the same as the time limitation for challenging a will.

 There is, however, an important caveat to the three-year limitation.
 The trustee can shorten the time limit substantially — to 120 days — if the trustee takes specific action detailed in the law.